rikkimax/twp-d/manuscript/content/gettingstarted/helloworld.md

 For Nix* users you may want to consider a text editor such as nano or vim.
 To ease going between console and editing the files.
 Nano is by far the easiest to use.

 {pagebreak}
+So far you should have created a directory which your command line shell is currently in (take a look at cd).
+As well as a file under it called ``helloworld.d``.
+Containing the source code of your first ever program.
+You will most likely write code like this many times over the course of your life.
+To test environments like now.

+Before executing code, you need to compile it.
 There are two ways to compile and run it.
 The harder way:

 ```sh
 dmd helloworld.d